Luxed/nvim-config/notes.md

   Buffer bound keys might be more difficult to handle (this might grow too big and slow down, or it won't because it's dynamic, so it should be fine)
 - Make `nvim-bufferline.lua` reloadable
 - Only show git indicator when in a git repo
-- Add file type to status line
 - Improve ayu-vim for better TreeSitter support.
-  - Update theme to use current colors?
+- Add "modified" icon highlight info for bufferline

 # Neovim 0.5 features